sodazone/ocelloids-sdk/README.md

 ### Project Layout

-The Ocelloids repository utilizes workspaces for modularization and organization.
+The Ocelloids repository utilizes workspaces for modularization.

 The repository contains three main folders: `packages`, `examples` and `tools`.